-If you have decided to teach for proficiency with an emphasis on comprehension, you are probably asking the question, “Where do I start?”
+If you have decided to teach for proficiency with an emphasis on comprehension, otherwise known as Acquisition Driven Instruction, you are probably asking the question, "Where do I start?"

 When you ask this question to colleagues, they will probably suggest some resources for you.
 "Get SOMOS!", they might say, or "Start with Special Person interviews!".
 You'll probably hear, "The MovieTalk database is super helpful!", or "I used Anne Matava's scripts when I first got started!"

 All of these suggestions will help you to know WHAT to do in the coming year, and maybe even HOW to do it.
 However, there is something outside the scope of these resources that can affect your success or failure as you work with those–or any–instructional resources.

 When most people want to accomplish something, they think that they need to get the right things in order to be able to do certain things so that they can accomplish the goal.
 This approach is the HAVE - DO - BE approach: have the things, do the activities, be what/how you want to be.

 For example, what if you can't get the things?
 What if you can't buy the curriculum, attend the training, purchase the subscription?

 What if you get the things and try to use them, but something isn't clicking?
 What if you are teaching the curriculum but you're not accomplishing the goal you set out to accomplish, the goal that you're supposed to be able to accomplish with the curriculum?
 What if you purchased the subscription, but the resources aren't what you were expecting, and now you're not sure what to do with them?

 In other words, the HAVE - DO - BE cycle will likely leave you wanting.